Engaging a property agent for sale and purchase transactions

 The Option to Purchase (OTP) and Agreement for the Sale and Purchase (S&P agreement) documents contain general applicable clauses that govern the obligations of sellers and buyers for the sale and purchase of private residential properties.
 You can find the templates for these two documents on CEA’s website.

-These templates are just a guide, and you can amend the templates or negotiate the terms contained in the documents with your agent to suit your needs and/or requirements.
+These templates are just a guide, and you can amend the templates or negotiate the terms contained in the documents with your property agent to suit your needs and/or requirements.

 The templates were drafted by the Digitalised Property Transactions Workgroup (DPTWG) - a workgroup comprising industry representative from across the real estate value chain and all key government agencies with touchpoints in the property transaction process.
 The DPTWG gathered input from other regulatory agencies and industry practitioners who are experienced in the residential property transaction process, to ensure that the templates provide a common standard that is fair to all parties in the transaction.